GrandOrgue/LoopAuditioneer/README.txt

 by itself, you should use another software like Nick Appletons free Autoloop for that.

 In the src/ directory you'll find the source code for LoopAuditioneer.
+The icons in src/icons are created by the author.

 The lib-src/ directory contains the external libraries that LoopAuditioneer is dependant on.
 Libsndfile, originally written by Erik de Castro Lopo and